luejerry/html-mangareader/readme.md

 The app can be started in several different ways:

-- Run `mangareader.exe` and open an image file or ZIP/CBZ.
+- Run `mangareader.exe` and open an image file or ZIP/CBZ/RAR/CBR.
-- Right click an image file or ZIP/CBZ, and "Open with..." the Mangareader executable.
+- Right click an image file or archive, and "Open with..." the Mangareader executable.
-- Drag an image file, image folder, or ZIP/CBZ onto Mangareader executable or a shortcut.
+- Drag an image file, image folder, or archive onto Mangareader executable or a shortcut.

 ## Build